18 Stops for a Scenic Road Trip in the Upper Peninsula

 2. Menominee North Pier Light Station - Menominee

 Scenic lighthouses dot the shores of Lake Michigan, and the cool thing about these historic icons is that each has its own distinctive personality.
-The Menominee North Pier Lighthouse was built in 1927 and still guides ships to safety today.
-You can walk out onto the pier and check out the red, white, and black octagonal structure, even though the building itself is closed to visitors.
+The Menominee North Pier Lighthouse was built in 1927, was recently renovated in 2017, and still guides ships to safety today.
+You can walk out onto the pier and check out the red, white, and black octagonal structure, and even take guided tours most weekends in the summer months.

 3. North Shore Golf Club - Menominee